Georgia Southern University welcomes and supports out-of-state students!

-The waiver is a competitive academic scholarship that allows select out-of-state students to attend Georgia Southern without paying an additional out-of-state fee.
-Such fees, which are common at state universities throughout the country, are assessed because students who live in another state haven’t supported the institution with tax dollars.
-But the state of Georgia recognizes the value of inviting good students to study and earn degrees here regardless of where they live, allowing Georgia Southern to grant a limited number of out-of-state fee waivers.
+The waiver is a highly competitive academic scholarship allowing select out-of-state students to attend Georgia Southern without paying out-of-state fees.
+Out-of-state fees are common at state universities throughout the country because students who live in other states haven’t supported the institution with tax dollars.
+The State of Georgia recognizes the value of inviting high-achieving students to study and earn degrees here regardless of where they live, allowing Georgia Southern to award a limited number of out-of-state fee waivers.

 - Admission to Georgia Southern University